-2 Coups have been perpetrated in Mali (August 2020) and Burkina Faso (January 2022).
-These countries are now led by military juntas and are subject (especially Mali) to political and economic sanctions from religious leaders, youth leaders, women's organizations), which provide viable entry points for community engagement.
+&lt;sup>2 Coups have been perpetrated in Mali (August 2020) and Burkina Faso (January 2022).
+These countries are now led by military juntas and are subject (especially Mali) to political and economic sanctions from in its multiple forms (e.g., community leaders, religious leaders, youth leaders, women's organizations), which provide viable entry points for community engagement.
 Alongside these positive agents of change, other actors should be closely monitored and incorporated into civil-military dialogue around security matters.
 These are marginalized communities (Fulani, primarily); traditional hunters (dozos), with their extra-legal legitimacy and public trust; the clandestine mining community; and motorcycle taxi drivers.